 After your stock plants start to grow they can be propagated in your yards in 32 count trays and butterflies can be propagated in inexpensive hatcheries.

-10) The goals and program explained above takes shape the first season and everything is working on a larger scale next season including sharing plants and eggs with more neighbors throughout your community.
+29) The goals and program explained above takes shape the first season and everything is working on a larger scale next season including sharing plants and eggs with more neighbors throughout your community.

-ORDER AND GET YOUR PLANTS IN THE GROUND NOW !!!
+30) ORDER AND GET YOUR PLANTS IN THE GROUND NOW !!!
 You'll be ready to go next season.
-Please share this text and post everywhere everyone.
+Please share this text and post everywhere with everyone.
 Share it on your Facebook friends pages and with your email list.
 Our monarchs need everyone's help and they won't help unless they know how.

 1) Dr Lincoln Brower is the undisputed Grandfather of monarch butterfly science, conservation, and education and the only scientist to sign the petition to list the monarch butterfly under the endangered species act in 2014.

-Dr Lincoln Brower and the other 3 petitioners recommended changing the petition from 10 to 100 on the last line of the petition to list the monarch recommending households raise up to 100 monarchs a year for conservation and education is all that needs to be done.
+Dr Lincoln Brower and the other 3 petitioners recommended households raise up to 100 monarchs a year for conservation and education by changing the petition from 10 to 100 on the last line of the petition .
 The link to that petition modification request is here: https://img1.wsimg.com/blobby/go/8ef0052a-9ec6-4eb5-8373-35e15f18d1e4/downloads/monarch-esa-petition-4d-rule_61731%20(1).pdf?ver=1705591291171

 Dr Brower received his PHD in zoology at Yale University in 1957.
 Professorship in 1976.
 In 1980 he moved to the zoology department at the University of Florida.
 On retiring in 1997, he moved to Sweet Briar College as a research professor.[9][10]